-The fungus thrives in warm moist environments and is commonly found in soil that contains bird or bat manure.
-In the United States, histoplasmosis is most prevalent along the Mississippi, Missouri and Ohio River valleys, while in Canada it is found along the southern Great Lakes and the St. Lawrence Seaway.
+The fungus thrives in warm moist environments and is commonly found in soil that contains bird or bat feces.
+In the United States, histoplasmosis is most prevalent along the Mississippi, Missouri, and Ohio River valleys, while in Canada it is found along the southern Great Lakes and the St. Lawrence Seaway.

 How does a person or an animal get this disease?